-If we terminate Mr. Brodbeck's employment with the Company without "cause," due to Mr. Brodbeck's death or "disability" or Mr. Brodbeck resigns for "good reason" (as defined in his employment agreement) at any time during the 12 month period immediately following a "change of control", subject to his execution of an acceptable release and compliance with the covenants described below, Mr. Brodbeck will receive severance benefits set forth above, except as follows:
+If the Company had terminated Mr. Brodbeck's employment with the Company without "cause," other than due to Mr. Brodbeck's death or "disability", or Mr. Brodbeck resigned for "good reason" (as defined in his employment agreement) at any time during the 12 month period immediately following a "change of control", subject to his execution of an acceptable release and compliance with the covenants described below, Mr. Brodbeck would have received the severance benefits set forth above, except as follows: